Course Number and Title: MAT 211 Math for Teachers I

 - Illustrate sets with Venn diagrams pointing out and differentiating intersections, unions, and complements.

-- Determine the intersection, union, complement, and Cartesian product given two or more sets.
+- Determine the intersection, union, and complement given two or more sets.

 - Solve application problems using Venn diagrams.